Gianbacchio/ESP8266_Spiram/README.md

 ## Examples

 - ESP_spiram.ino : a basic example to understand how the library works.
 You can write and read a Byte in a given location of the SRAM

-- ESP_MP3Streaming.ino : an application ready to read Mp3 data stream from an internet radio source and store it into the SRAM, managing the buffer and returning bytes in FIFO mode.

 ## License